 (12) Conservatory floor - tiling .
 Floor tiles recently refurbished and re-polished.
 New red carpets laid in Conservatory on stairs, balcony and on ramp into conservatory.

 (13) Conservatory roof was originally waterproofed by applying a special solution on top of the existing fibreglass.
 However movement in the wooden planking under the fibreglass roof caused the fibreglass membrane to develop leaks resulting in staining to the internal white canopy.
-The Conservatory roof is now having a new firestone rubber roofing covering put on - work to be completed by the end of January 2017.
+The Conservatory roof has now been recovered in a new firestone rubber material guaranteed against leaks for 20 years.
 We may one day remove the white canopy and expose the original roof to bring it back to an old version of it shown here (though minus the 'lantern' section in middle) - with the original ironwork visible and the wooden boards re-painted cream.
-For now the white canopy has been cleaned, to remove the stains caused by old leaks, and hopefully all the leaks in this room have been cured with the new roof covering.
+For now the white canopy has been cleaned and it resembles a marquee roof internally, with fairy lights.

 For a look at all our past restoration projects see below links: